theo-michel/resume/README.md

 I improved and bug fixed on Waris Radji's resume.

-There is a print resume function on the top right.

-I do not recomend it for applying to jobs as it is not ATS friendly !
+There is a print resume function on the top right, I do not recomend it for applying to jobs as it is not ATS friendly !

 # Further Improvements